johnnymadigan/game-of-life/README.md

 ---
 <kbd>--dimensions</kbd> followed by row & column integers both 4...48 inclusive like `7 11`.
 The size of the universe.

 ---
-<kbd>--memory</kbd> followed by integers 4...512 inclusive like `6`.
-Stores generations in memory to detect steady-states.

----
 <kbd>--random</kbd> followed by decimals 0...1 inclusive like `0.5`.
 The probability of any cell to initially be born, making each universe random if no seed was specified (`0.7` is 70%).